 Just as the geographic and socioeconomic traits of communities across California vary - rural, urban, northern, southern - the corresponding Trauma-Informed Networks of Care will necessarily look different across the state.
-The common ingredient needed in each community is a strong and collaborative group of leaders to guide the Network of Care and its efforts to integrate health care providers into the existing structure.
+The common ingredient needed in each community is a strong and collaborative group of leaders to guide the Network of Care and its efforts to integrate health care clinical care teams into the existing structure.
 Identifying entities and individuals who can provide leadership and accountability for a Trauma-Informed Network of Care deserves careful consideration if a structure is not already in place.

 The leadership and accountability structure does not necessarily need to be a single entity.
 A Trauma-Informed Network of Care leadership and accountability structure could be comprised of leaders from a variety of participating entities and community/patient/family representatives.
-It is important that leaders have the knowledge, political will, bandwidth, organizational support, decisionmaking authority, and above all, a commitment to make the Trauma-Informed Network of Care a success.
+It is important that leaders have the knowledge, political will, bandwidth, organizational support, decision-making authority, and above all, a commitment to make the Trauma-Informed Network of Care a success.

-The previous section identified a series of milestones for health care providers interested in building a Network of Care "beyond the four walls" of a primary care clinic.
-Likewise, it is incumbent upon community-based organizations and social service agencies to take ownership of building relationships with health care provider colleagues.
-Inviting health care providers to be a part of the leadership and accountability structure is one way to create bi-directionality in building a Trauma-Informed Network of Care.
+The previous section identified a series of milestones for health care clinical care teams interested in building a Network of Care "beyond the four walls" of a primary care clinic.
+Likewise, it is incumbent upon community-based organizations and social service agencies to take ownership of building relationships with health care clinical care team colleagues.
+Inviting health care clinical care team members to be a part of the leadership and accountability structure is one way to create bi-directionality in building a Trauma-Informed Network of Care.